51 years old, mother of three, teacher, lives 25 km from Fianarantsoa.

 The Rex is Kevin’s second home, he will grow up here, because you all are part of his family.
 I’m very happy and satisfied with your work, keep going and long live the Rex!
 I really don’t know how to thank you, I have nothing to give you in payment, but I keep praying for you because you save lives!”.

-Testimonial from Sister Marie Justine and Sister Florine, of the Congregation of Capuchin Nuns of the Immaculate Lady of Lourdes in Fianarantsoa.
-They both finished a 3 week internship at the Rex.
+Sister Marie Justine and Sister Florine, of the Congregation of Capuchin Nuns of the Immaculate Lady of Lourdes in Fianarantsoa.
+They both finished a three week internship at the Rex.

 Sister Mary Justine